contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-The provider `GetAuthToken` is slightly more complicated, because the `auth_token()` method
-returns an abstract `Context::AuthToken` type.
-To work with that, we first need `Context` to implement `HasAuthTokenType`, and then
-require the `Value` associated type to be the same as `Context::AuthToken`.
-This means that `GetAuthToken` can be used with a context, if it uses
-`#[derive(HasField)]` and has an `auth_token` field with the same type as
-the `AuthToken` type that it implements.
+The `GetAuthToken` provider is slightly more complex since the `auth_token` method returns an abstract `Context::AuthToken` type.
+To handle this, we require the `Context` to implement `HasAuthTokenType` and for the `Value` associated type to match `Context::AuthToken`.
+This ensures that `GetAuthToken` can be used with any context that has an `auth_token` field of the same type as the `AuthToken` defined in `HasAuthTokenType`.

 ## The `UseField` Pattern

-In the previous section, we managed to implement the context-generic accessor providers
-`GetApiUrl` and `GetAuthToken`, without access to the concrete context.
-However, the field names
-`api_url` and `auth_token` are hardcoded into the provider implementation.
-This means that
-a concrete context cannot choose different _field names_ for the specific fields, unless
-they manually re-implement the accessors.
+In the previous section, we were able to implement context-generic accessor providers like `GetApiUrl` and `GetAuthToken` without directly referencing the concrete context.
+However, the field names, such as `api_url` and `auth_token`, were hardcoded into the provider implementation.
+This means that a concrete context cannot choose different _field names_ for these specific fields unless it manually re-implements the accessors.

-There may be different reasons why a context may want to use different names to store the
-field values.
-For example, there could be two independent accessor providers that happen
-to choose the same field name for different types.
-A context may also have multiple similar
-fields that serve similar purposes but with slightly different names.
-Whatever the reason is, it would be nice if we can allow the contexts to customize the
-field names, instead of letting the providers to pick fixed field names.
+There are various reasons why a context might want to use different names for the field values.
+For instance, two independent accessor providers might choose the same field name for different types, or a context might have multiple similar fields with slightly different names.
+In these cases, it would be beneficial to allow the context to customize the field names instead of having the providers pick fixed field names.

-For this purpose, the `cgp` crate provides the `UseField` type that we can use to
-implement accessor providers:
+To address this, the `cgp` crate provides the `UseField` type, which we can leverage to implement flexible accessor providers:

 ```rust
 # use core::marker::PhantomData;